Prerequisites 📋

 • HOSTED_PUSHER_API_URL: Endpoint of your hosted pusher service (if you are using it, see step 3)

-• Typesense Credentials: Host, port, and API key for your Typesense instance (if you are using it, see step 4)
+• Typesense Credentials: Host, port, and API key from your Typesense Cloud Dashboard

 • NO_SOCKET_TIMEOUT: (Optional) Set to True to disable the socket timeout for the backend server (socket will stay connected for as long as the app is open)